 Use JobX to search for jobs across UCF campus.

 Apply for the positions you find directly on JobX.
 Be sure to apply for FWS positions.
 You can find FWS jobs by searching “work study” in the filters in the left-hand section of the “Jobs” page.
+If you are interested in working at a community service site off-campus, please contact the FWS Coordinator at [email protected].

 The department will review applications and might contact you for an interview.
 When attending interviews, bring these documents: